bbc/peaks.js/doc/API.md

     // auto-scroll
     autoScrollOffset: 100,

+    // Enables point markers to be shown on the zoomable waveform
+    enablePoints: true,

+    // Enables segments to be shown on the zoomable waveform
+    enableSegments: true,

     segmentOptions: {
       // Some segment options can be overridden for the zoomable waveform,
       // see segmentOptions below